 Thai Cashew Chicken and Vegetables made all on one sheet pan for a healthy, easy dinner that tastes just like your favorite takeout.
 This dish is the perfect balance of sweet and spicy, full of protein from the chicken and cashews, and packed with veggies.
 Jump to Recipe keyboard_arrow_down

-Sheet Pan Thai Cashew Chicken and Vegetables comes together in 20 minutes for a dinner that's better than takeout and good for you.
+Sheet Pan Thai Cashew Chicken comes together in 20 minutes for a dinner that's better than takeout and good for you.
 This healthy meal made with chicken breast, cashews, veggies, and a sweet and spicy Thai sauce seriously couldn't be more delicious.
-And with under 350 calories and only 5 Weight Watchers SmartPoints, it's a meal you will immediately add to the rotation.
+And with under 350 calories, it's a meal you will immediately add to the rotation.

 What about the cashews?
 While you may be tempted to leave them out, please, please don't!
 The lightly roasted cashews add so much to the dish.
 They are nutty, rich, and we were fighting for the last ones.
 They are seriously delicious and although the dish would be good without them, it is so much better with them.
 Plus cashews add extra protein, antioxidants, minerals, and vitamins.
 In fact, if you aren't worried about calories/points, I would add some extra!

 - You can make the sauce ahead of time for an easier weeknight meal.
 Store the sauce in the fridge and then just heat it up a touch in a pan or the microwave before using so you can easily drizzle on the chicken and veggies.

 - If you don't have a large sheet pan, you may want to cook this on a couple of sheet pans.
 The chicken and veggies cook best when they aren't crowded and are in a single layer on the pan.

 - For easy cleanup, cover the sheet pan in foil or parchment paper.
 Foil will work best since sometimes the sauce drips under the parchment paper.